PTAB Litigation Blog

 Select Page

-By Josh Nightingale and Matt Johnson – As we noted here, the PTAB recently designated two 35 U.S.C. § 325(d) cases precedential and one informative.
-Here is an in depth review of a first of the precedential designated decisions.
-On March 24, 2020, the PTAB...
+By Robby Breetz and Matt Johnson – As we noted here, the PTAB recently designated two 35 U.S.C. § 325(d) cases precedential and one informative.
+Here is an in depth review of the informative decision.
+On March 24, 2020,the PTAB designated two sections of the...

 « Older Entries